Course Coordinator:Laine Chilman (lchilman@usc.edu.au) School:School of Health - Occupational Therapy

 teaching sessions and campuses where this course is usually offered.

-In this course you will learn about occupational therapy reasoning and the role that research and evaluation contribute to reasoning.
+In this course you will learn how research and evaluation contribute to occupational therapy reasoning.
 This course aims to prepare students to apply a range of appropriate health research and evaluation methodologies in professional practice, inclusive of quantitative and qualitative research paradigms.
 This course provides a foundation for an Honours thesis, and commences a pathway for research and further learning relevant to occupational therapy research.

 Activity | Hours | Beginning Week | Frequency |